gcovr/gcovr/doc/source/output/json.rst

 .. versionadded:: NEXT
    The ``conditionno`` is added.

-.. versionchanged:: NEXT
+.. versionadded:: NEXT
    New ``gcovr/excluded`` field.

-.. versionchanged:: NEXT
+.. versionadded:: NEXT
    The ``gcovr/data_sources`` is added.

 .. _json_format_decision: